Ben Mitchell (EastEnders): Sexuality

-It was reported in July 2011 that Ben would come out as a homosexual.
+It was reported in July 2011 that Ben would come out as homosexual.
 He became the third gay character in the series at the time, and the sixteenth in its history.
 Kirkwood commented, "For EastEnders viewers, it was never a question of if, but more like when Ben Mitchell was going to come out as gay.
 The Mitchells represent the spirit of EastEnders – tough, loyal and uncompromising.
 To see a man like Phil learn to deal with, and ultimately accept, his gay son, is a valid story for a drama like EastEnders to embark on."
 McFadden stated that Phil had never considered the possibility of Ben being gay, rather, he held an idealised view of his son and hoped he would become more like Jay, interested in "normal macho things".
 He explained that, while Phil could see his son was in turmoil, he was unaware of the depth of it, and believed Ben to be confused about his sexuality because of a prison assault.
 In contrast, Kirkwood stated his belief that Ben's coming out would not be a surprise to Phil, and that he had "probably been dreading this news for many years."
 Scriptwriter Christopher Reason said that Ben's storyline would be a long-running one, which would see him "learn wrath" from his father.

 Heather Trott's murder and 2012 exit

 It was announced Fergison would be leaving EastEnders in 2012.
 Daniel Kilkelly of Digital Spy later reported Heather would be murdered by Ben during an argument at her flat.
 Kilkelly revealed further details of Heather's exit on 11 March 2012.
 He reported that Heather would die when Ben hits her with a picture frame, causing her to fall back and hit her head on a kitchen counter.
-In May 2012, it was announced that Pascoe had decided to leave the role.
+In May 2012, it was announced that Pascoe was axed from the role.
 It was confirmed that the truth would come out about Heather Trott's (Cheryl Fergison) murder which would ultimately lead to Ben's departure, but how the truth would be revealed was being closely kept under wraps by EastEnders bosses although they did say it will be the outcome everyone is hoping for.
 He made his final appearance on 24 August 2012.